V-VLAPS: Value-Guided Planning for Vision-Language-Action Models: Method

-We extended VLAPS by learning a value function over Octo latent states and using this value to guide Monte Carlo Tree Search.
-We first collected rollouts of the Octo model and computed Monte Carlo value targets for each state (\ref{sub:data_collection}).
-We then trained a three-layer MLP (the "value head") to predict these targets from Octo's last-layer representation (readout) (\ref{sub:value_training}).
-Finally, we integrated the learned value into VLAPS' tree search by modifying the node selection score to bias branches towards high-value nodes (\ref{sub:value_integration}).
+We extend VLAPS by learning a value function over Octo latent states and using this value to guide Monte Carlo Tree Search in simulation.
+As in VLAPS, the search uses a simulator to roll candidate action chunks forward before execution.
+We first collect rollouts of the Octo model and compute Monte Carlo value targets for each state (Section~\ref{sub:data_collection}).
+We then train a three-layer MLP (the ``value head'') to predict these targets from Octo's last-layer representation (readout) (Section~\ref{sub:value_training}).
+Finally, we integrate the learned value into VLAPS’ tree search by modifying the selection score to prefer action chunks that lead to high-value successor states (Section~\ref{sub:value_integration}).